ModiaSim/ModiaResult.jl/README.md

 - to provide a *table view* of the signals via [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl), or
 - to produce *line plots* in *multiple diagrams* within *multiple windows/figures* in a *convenient way* (see example below).

-*Concrete implementations* of the ModiaResult [Abstract Interface](@ref) are provided for:
+*Concrete implementations* of the ModiaResult [Abstract Result Interface](@ref) are provided for:

 - [Modia.jl](https://github.com/ModiaSim/Modia.jl) (a modeling and simulation environment)
 - [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) (tabular data; first column is independent variable)
 - [Tables.jl](https://github.com/JuliaData/Tables.jl) (abstract interface for tabular data, e.g. [CSV](https://github.com/JuliaData/CSV.jl) tables; first column is independent variable),
 - Dictionaries with String keys (if OrderedDict, independent variable is first variable, otherwise independent variable is "time").

-*Concrete implementations* of the ModiaResult [Abstract Plot Interface](@ref) are provided for:
+*Concrete implementations* of the ModiaResult [Abstract Line Plot Interface](@ref) are provided for:

 - [PyPlot](https://github.com/JuliaPy/PyPlot.jl) (plots with [Matplotlib](https://matplotlib.org/stable/) from Python),
 - [GLMakie](https://github.com/JuliaPlots/GLMakie.jl) (interactive plots in an OpenGL window),
 - [WGLMakie](https://github.com/JuliaPlots/WGLMakie.jl) (interactive plots in a browser window),
 - [CairoMakie](https://github.com/JuliaPlots/CairoMakie.jl) (static plots on file with publication quality).

 Furthermore, there are two dummy modules included in ModiaResult, that are useful when performing tests with runtests.jl, in order that no plot package needs to be loaded during the tests:

 - NoPlot (= all plot calls are ignored and info messages are instead printed), or
 - SilentNoPlot (= NoPlot without messages).